aitorjus/aitorjus/README.md

 - 📫 How to reach me: aperez375@ikasle.ehu.eus or on [Twitter](https://twitter.com/aitorjus)
 - 😄 Pronouns: he/him
-- 🌱 I’m currently learning JavaScript, among other techologies
+- 🌱 I’m currently learning JavaScript, among other technologies
 - 👯 I’m open to collaborate on any projects
 - 🔭 I’m currently working on a [Telegram Bot script](https://github.com/aitorjus/RaspberryPiScripts) based on Python